Top 20 Texas Hold ‘em Books You Need To Read ASAP

 SUMMARY: how to win low stakes games by understanding low stakes players

-Jonathan Little has put together a very useful resource for anyone playing low stake tournaments.
+Jonathan Little has put together a very useful resource for anyone playing low stakes tournaments.

 While this book might not help you crush the best players in the world, you’ll get a great understanding of underlying principles of lower games and making necessary adjustments.